In the Very Top

 Pitt ranks ninth nationally in federal science and engineering funding, according to a report from the National Science Foundation.
 Pitt ranks fifth among U.S. universities in terms of the competitive grants awarded to members of its faculty by the National Institutes of Health.

-U.S. News & World Report ranks Pitt 47th on its list of the best global research universities.
-The publication collected data from 750 universities worldwide.
+U.S. News & World Report ranks Pitt 47th on its list of the best global universities.
+The publication collected data from 1,500 institutions in the United States and 80 other countries.

 Pitt consistently ranks in the top 20 among U.S. public universities in U.S. News' annual "America's Best Colleges" listing, and Pitt graduate schools and programs perennially earn high grades in U.S. News' "Best Graduate School" rankings.